cgwire/kitsu/docs/getting-started-advanced/README.md

 This new page behave like the asset and shot global page.
 You can add your tasks with the
 ![Add Tasks](../img/getting-started/add_task_button.png) button.

-You can add custom column, fill the description, etc.
+You can add custom metadata column, fill the description, etc.